Peter Morrison (English footballer): As an agent

 Upon his premature retirement, Morrison embarked upon a career as a licensed football agent working for YMU Group in Manchester.
 His clients include Vincent Kompany, Nedum Onuoha and Ali Al-Habsi.
-In 2021, a year before his release from prison, Morrison began working at YMU Group again while on day release.

-Personal life

-Morrison is married to his wife, Siobhan.
-The couple have one son and reside in Worsley, Manchester.

 Death by dangerous driving charge

 On 7 November 2017, Morrison was convicted at Carlisle Crown Court of causing death by dangerous driving, following an incident on the M6 motorway in Cumbria on 21 February 2016 when Adam Gibb, a Highways England Traffic Officer was killed and his Traffic Officer colleague Paul Holroyd was left paralysed from the chest down after being struck by a Mercedes 4x4 driven by Morrison.
-The court was told Morrison had been driving at average speeds of 81mph and had exchanged 25 texts during his journey as well as texting 96 seconds before the fatal crash.
+The court was told Morrison had been driving at average speeds of 81 mph and had exchanged 25 texts during his journey as well as texting 96 seconds before the fatal crash.
 Morrison pleaded guilty to causing death by careless driving, but denied the death by dangerous driving charge.
 Morrison described himself as "remorseful" and wrote a letter to the court stating: "I will punish myself, mentally, for this until the day I die."

 On 19 January 2018, Morrison was found guilty of causing death by dangerous driving and was sentenced to seven years' imprisonment.
 He also received an eight-year driving ban.
-It was revealed in court that Morrison already had a previous conviction for using mobile phone whilst driving.
+It was revealed in court that Morrison already had a previous conviction for using a mobile phone whilst driving.

-In April 2018, Morrison’s sentence was increased to nine years by the Court of Appeal after referral by the Solicitor General who deemed the original sentence to be too short.